 AEOs, depending on the type of authorisation obtained, will continue to enjoy favourable treatment throughout the EU, in accordance with the relevant EU programme.
 Only AEO transactions to the UK will be considered as imports/exports, while those to other Member States will continue to be considered as intra-Community transactions.

 If the United Kingdom leaves the European Union without an agreement, authorisations obtained in the United Kingdom will no longer be valid, at least until a specific Mutual Recognition Agreement is signed.
 Obviously, this also applies to operators who have been granted an authorisation in Italy but also operate in Great Britain.

-- In case of Hard Brexit, what will happen to applications for customs protection of intellectual property rights and the related decisions granting them by the United Kingdom as of March 30th 2019?
+- In case of Hard Brexit, what will happen to applications for customs protection of intellectual property rights and the related decisions granting them by the United Kingdom?